 Yellow jackets are not bees, but are small yellow and black wasps up to an inch long.
-They nest in the ground, in walls, under decks and in timber-retaining walls.
+They nest in the ground, in walls, under decks and in timber-retaining walls, with some super nests reaching the size of a car.
 The workers eat pollen or nectar and are attracted to sweet foods like cans of soda or rotting fruit.
 They feed the young in the nest high-protein foods such as insects and spiders, thus they are beneficial.

 Keeping food sources cleaned up, including the removal of fruit that falls off of trees like crab apples and pears, will help reduce their interactions with people.
 There are thousands of species of wasps in the world and most are the size of a fruit fly.
 Most of the big ones are beneficial because they pollinate flowers and eat caterpillars and spiders.

 However, when they start taking over the patio, it is hard to live with them.
 To prevent a huge buildup of wasps, the best time to start controls is in the spring.
 Wasp populations start with a single female each spring, but it is in the fall when they are most noticed.
 In hive-making wasps, a fertilized female survives the winter hidden in the ground or a crack in a tree or building wall.
 In the spring, she makes a nest and lays eggs that hatch into the workers of the wasp hive.

 The size of the nest and the number of workers increases all summer long.
 There can be hundreds or thousands of workers in a single nest by fall.
 It takes several weeks to go from an egg laid in a cell through the grub-like larva stage that pupates and finally hatches into an adult.
 Only the adult is susceptible to insecticide sprays that are sprayed at a nest.
 New adults hatch every day and new eggs are laid if the queen is not killed.